The Empire State building is an excellent way to experience the awe and massiveness of New York City

 Susan Oropallo had visited the Empire State Building also as a child about 60 years earlier.
 Her trip to it was sometime around 1956-1957.
-Susan’s mom was very much into volunteering with the Girl’s Club in Greenfield, MA at that time.
+Susan’s mom, Berta Wood Franklin, was very much into volunteering with the Girl’s Club in Greenfield, MA at that time.
 A Girl’s Club member, Sally Finn, won a trip to New York City to be interviewed for the news.
-Susan Oropallo’s mom was to chaperone Sally on the trip and Susan got the opportunity to go along.
+Susan Oropallo’s mom was to chaperone Sally on the trip.
+This gave Susan the opportunity to go along.

 Charles and Susan were amazed at how it really didn’t seem to have changed a lot since their memories of being up there last.
 Surrounded by what seems like an infinite sea of buildings it seemed eerily familiar.

 Charles Oropallo founded CharlesWorks in June of 1998 in order to provide reliable and affordable hosting and web development solutions.
 During the initial stages of Charles’s work he was only providing Internet connectivity for several personal and organizational websites at very low speed.

 Over time, Charles’s desire to provide reliable (as well as still being affordable) Internet (website development) solutions moved CharlesWorks into more commercially oriented markets.
 Despite focusing on business websites, Charles’s team still helps individuals get personal sites and blogs on the web.